Skip to main content » Skip to section navigation » Top of page

 Grades 9–12

 Filmmaking is both an art unto itself, and the combination of all the arts at once.
-There so many elements at work on a film: photography, writing, acting, choreography, set design, lighting, costumes, props, hair & makeup, special visual effects, music, sound effects, editing and graphic design.
+There are many elements at work on a film: photography, writing, acting, choreography, set design, lighting, costumes, props, hair & makeup, special visual effects, music, sound effects, editing and graphic design.
 We use all of these disciplines to make movies.
 During the Filmmaking Institute we will break down film scenes into their components and see how these components are pieced together to create a story visually.

 Filmmaking Institute Topics